mynofapjourney/mynofapjourney.github.io/README.md

 On June 12, I have a 10 km race which I am going to participate in.
 I need to train for this.
 Maybe today evening I should go to the gym.

 Ok, time to try and get some work done.

+# Day 7 - Thursday, June 8, 2023
+In about two hours, I would have completed a full week without fapping or orgasming in any other way, watching porn, or having sex.

+Yesterday night I watched a video which motivated me for today.
+It is by a youtube channel called "After Skool" and I do not like all of their content.
+But this video is worth sharing: https://www.youtube.com/watch?v=Ma4VZ7rxGOw

+Today in the morning I went to the gym.
+I am preparing for a race which will be in four days: 10 kilometres.
+Later, even went swimming.
+So all in all, a very active day.
+Didn't eat too much but also not too less.

+Spent most of the rest of the evening watching the live performances of the eurovision song contest 2023 finals.
+It is on youtube.

+Now I am feeling sleepy, and I really am thinking of how important it is to develop personality, and also, what is my personality, anyway?
+I am confused about my goals in life.

+Take care, all who read this.
+Have a great day.